Event

 Melissa Tyler

-This seminar is based on a project that has been a shared preoccupation for the last few years between Viviene Cree, Professor Emerita of Social Work at the University of Edinburgh, and Bob Mackenzie, University of Chichester.
+This seminar is based on a project that has been a shared preoccupation for the last few years between Viviene Cree, Professor Emerita of Social Work at the University of Edinburgh, and Bob MacKenzie, Visiting Professor of Management Learning at the University of Chichester.
 Bob lived at a children’s home in Edinburgh in the 1940s and 50s.

-Their talk, and the book it is based on, draws on his reflections on this experience as well as the life stories of – amongst others - a former housemother, now in her 90s, and two other former residents, now in older age.
+Their talk, and the book it is based on, draws on his and other people’s reflections on this experience as well as on the life stories of – amongst others - a former housemother, now in her 90s, and two other former residents, now in older age.
 It contributes to the emerging ‘writing differently’ approach to research on organisations, and organised life.

 Speakers